Introduction to Rabix and Rabix Composer

 About Rabix Executor

 Rabix Executor allows you to execute CWL apps locally from the command line.
-You can use Rabix Executor to test apps locally you have developed using Rabix Composer.
+You can use the integrated Rabix Executor to test apps locally you have developed using Rabix Composer.

 You can find more information about Rabix Executor here.